 Gomery taught at the University of Wisconsin-Milwaukee from 1974-81 and then in College Park in Communication Arts from 1981-92 before moving to what would become the Philip Merrill College of Journalism.

 He was a visiting professor at Northwestern University, University of Iowa, New York University and the University of Utrecht in the Netherlands.

 Gomery consulted with the Woodrow Wilson International Center for Scholars, the GAO and the FCC.

 He authored the column “The Business of Broadcasting” for the American Journalism Review from 1995 to 2000.

 His most recent books include: "The FCC’s Newspaper-Broadcast Cross-Ownership Rule" (2002), "The Coming of Sound" (2005), "The Hollywood Studio System" (2005), "The Television Industries" (2006), "A History of Broadcasting" (2008) and "Patsy Cline: The Making of an Icon" (2011).

 Gomery was a member of the editorial boards of Journal of Film and Video, Journal of Media Economics, Screen, Journal of Broadcasting and Electronic Media, and Journal of Communication.

-From 1986 to 1989 he was a member of the Board of Trustees of the American Film Institute.
-In 2007 he named a distinguished scholar by the Broadcast Education Association.
+From 1986-89, he was a member of the Board of Trustees of the American Film Institute.
+In 2007, he was named a distinguished scholar by the Broadcast Education Association.

-Gomery continues his historical research as Resident Scholar at the newly named Center for Visual and Mass Media at the University of Maryland Libraries.
-He is also the official historian of Celebrating Patsy Cline, based in Winchester Virginia and helped create the Museum: "The Patsy Cline Historic House."
+Gomery continues his historical research as Resident Scholar at the Center for Visual and Mass Media at the University of Maryland Libraries.
+He is also the official historian of Celebrating Patsy Cline, based in Winchester, Virginia, and helped create the museum: “The Patsy Cline Historic House.”